Group Event Planning Using Public Self-Guided Hunts

 Once you know how many teams you’ll have, you can purchase that number of team registrations

-from the website.
+from the creator.
 You'll get a unique hunt code for each team you register, and will need to

 distribute these hunt codes to the team captains at the start of the hunt.
 (Alternatively,